 What makes personalization trustworthy

 Not every AI-powered experience feels good.
-To make it feel personal instead of creepy or generic, merchants should focus on three things:
+To make it feel personal instead of creepy or generic, focus on three things:

 Personalization is not about imitating a person perfectly.
 It is about making the shopper feel understood.